ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 The code below shows you how to carry out the following actions within Elements:

-* Create a multi-sig address and issue an asset to the multi-sig.
+* Create multi-sig addresses and issue an asset and its reissuance token to them.

-* Spend from the multi-sig.
+* Spend the asset from a multi-sig.

+* Reissue an asset using a reissuance token in a multi-sig.

 Save the code below in a file named **advancedexamplesmulti.sh** and place it in your home directory.